EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 We'll work in this /home/pi/tflite1 directory for the rest of the guide.
 Next up is to create a virtual environment called "tflite1-env".

 I'm using a virtual environment for this guide because it prevents any conflicts between versions of package libraries that may already be installed on your Pi.
-As of now (11/3/19), the tflite_runtime library does NOT work if it's installed on the same system as the regular TensorFlow library.
 Keeping it installed in its own environment allows us to avoid this problem.
-If you've already installed TensorFlow on the Pi using my [other guide](https://www.youtube.com/watch?v=npZ-8Nj1YwY), you don't have to worry about any conflicts when following this guide.
+For example, if you've already installed TensorFlow v1.8 on the Pi using my [other guide](https://www.youtube.com/watch?v=npZ-8Nj1YwY), you can leave that installation as-is without having to worry about overriding it.

 Install virtualenv by issuing: